andrese52/epp_workshop_web/content/morning/unix_essentials.md

 Remember that the output of these programs get printed on the screen, aka **stdout**.

 The stdout on the screen means that:
-+ It is not being stored anywhere in any form
++It is not being stored anywhere in any form
-+ It is not altering the original data
++It is not altering the original data

 But, if we are interested in keeping this information, we can **REDIRECT** stdout to a text file to store information.

-To redirect stdout we use `>`
+To redirect stdout we use `>`.

-    FYI:
-        `<` input, can omit
-        `>` output, must not omit!

-Let's say we are very interested in keeping the fasta headers of the A_nidulans genome.

 ```bash
 $ grep 'Chr' A_nidulans_FGSC_A4_current_chromosomes.fasta > output_A_nidulans_fasta_headers.txt